 The COVID-19 crisis has caused airlines to cancel more than one million flights globally.
 This changed the way airlines process refunds or offer credit for future flights.
-IATA has launched several activities to assist the industry efficiently addres the customer vouchers topic.
+IATA has launched several activities to assist the industry efficiently address the customer vouchers and refunds topics.

 IATA received a set of recommendations (pdf) jointly drafted by the World Travel Agents Associations Alliance (WTAAA), the United Federation of Travel Agent’s Associations (UFTAA), the European Travel Agents’ and Tour Operators’ Association (ECTAA) and TravelTech, reflecting the recommendations provided by the distribution chain in regards to the usage of vouchers and refunds, and for Airlines to consider individually.

-IATA has developed a central repository for airline vouchers and ticket exchange policies to allow agents to access and process vouchers and ticket exchange information from each participating airline in a timely manner.
+This central repository for airline vouchers and ticket exchange policies allows travel agents to access and process vouchers and ticket exchange information from each participating airline in a timely manner.

 This information paper for airlines on customer vouchers in COVID-19 crisis (pdf) seeks to address some of the queries received from our member airlines with regards to the use of customer vouchers, such as:

 - Constraints and impacts airlines must consider when using vouchers